seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Sean:** And it was.

 **Dylan:** And it was, yeah.
 So I think, that was probably a factor there too.
-And I think, , it's always, so difficult to really understand , what customer politics you're playing into with those things.
+And I think it's always so difficult to really understand what customer politics you're playing into with those things.
 It's like, well everyone's gonna say it's a test.
-But , to what degree is that actually true?
-Yeah. .
+But to what degree is that actually true?
 Or what are the real parameters for this?
 Because to your point, I mean, it's easy to say this is a hindsight, like it's not about shipping an entire team out to your office, right?
-You know, you customer don't care about that.
+You know, you (customer) don't care about that.
 You care about getting the thing done.
-Yeah. .
 This isn't a compromise point.
 Tell us all the things you need to accomplish and then we'll figure out how to configure it for that.
-Right.
+Right?

 **Sean:** That's what it should be.
-Although in Activision's case, they probably also cared about, Getting people in under their particular roof so that they could bully them more directly.
-Yeah, very aggressive culture as has been revealed in multiple events since then, I suppose.
-Anyway, we, we pitched them, you're going to get onsite support.
-We're going to sell you your product because that's what we need as a product company is you to be on our platform teams and two time zones working 24 seven with daily handoffs between the teams onsite is going to work with your team.
+Although in Activision's case, they probably also cared about getting people in under their particular roof so that they could bully them more directly.
+Yeah, a very aggressive culture, as has been revealed in multiple events since then, I suppose.
+Anyway, we, we pitched them, "you're going to get onsite support".
+We're going to sell you your product because that's what we need as a product company is you to be on our platform.
+Teams in two time zones working 24/7 with daily handoffs between the teams.
+On-site is going to work with your team.
 They're going to hand it back to Dublin.
-Dublin's going to work through your night, hand it back to.
-The team on site, whoever you were on the phone to in the sales process, you pitched that version.
+Dublin's going to work through your night, hand it back to the team on site.
+Whoever you were on the phone to in the sales process, you pitched that version.
 They said, well, we need to do due diligence on you and David Vonderhaar is going to be arriving on Tuesday.

 **Dylan:** Remember, Vonderhaar wrote Activision's online strategy document?
-Which essentially concluded with just buy Demonware. 'cause he, 'cause he'd gone, he'd gone from games by into Activision.
+Which essentially concluded with "just-buy-Demonware". 'cause he, 'cause he'd gone, he'd gone from GameSpy into Activision.
 So I think that was all roughly parallel.

 **Sean:** Our office was a bit of a scruffy place and I turned up the morning of his visit, I opened up the shutters.
-And they're in front of the shutters where some adult underwear with a large turd.
+And there in front of the shutters were some adult underwear with a large turd.
 So my morning started with cleaning human feces out of our doorway before our fancy client from Activision turned up to do due diligence on us.

 **Dylan:** And I remember he was so difficult as well.
 I remember him being incredibly difficult.

-**Sean:** Yeah, he's prickly and he had things like he wanted to see our data center.
+**Sean:** Yeah, he's prickly and he had things, like he wanted to see our data center.

-**Sean:** We were in Hosting365, which is an Irish, at the time a big for Ireland data center.
-And he he wants to see our data center.
-We'd never seen our data center.
-You went out there, didn't you?
-Yeah.
-We got in the taxi and we were driving out.
+**Sean:** We were in *Hosting365*, which is an Irish &mdash; at the time &mdash; a big-for-Ireland data center.
+And he he wants to see our data center. *We'd* never seen our data center.

+**Dylan:** You went out there, didn't you?

-**Sean:** We saw the NOC, the network operation center, which they did have.
-And I have to say, I haven't seen it before, but I was impressed.
+**Sean:** Yeah.
+We got in the taxi and we were driving out.We saw the NOC, the network operation center, which they *did* have.
+And I have to say, I hadn't seen it before, but *I* was impressed.
 I was actually speaking with Philip Reynolds, who was working there at the time.
-And he was describing it recently to me from their point of view that Hosting365 was thrilled they were getting this visit and there's this big shot from Activision who was sitting there, looking at their NOC that they had put so much effort in the building.

-**Sean:** He came away impressed and they came away delighted that they actually got a site visit.
+And he was describing it recently to me from their point of view, that Hosting365 was thrilled they were getting this visit and there's this big shot from Activision who was sitting there, looking at their NOC that they had put so much effort in the building.
+He came away impressed and they came away delighted that they actually got a site visit.
 Yeah.
 He endorsed us.
-And , we got on with Call of Duty.
+And we got on with Call of Duty.

 **Dylan:** That must have been very stressful for you.

-**Sean:** It was just incredibly busy, but you know, that kind of busyness where it's hard, but you're in flow, getting on with what's in front of you and don't have time for reflecting on the improbability of the situation you find yourself in, get on and do it.
+**Sean:** It was just incredibly busy, but you know, that kind of busyness where it's hard, but you're in flow, getting on with what's in front of you and don't have time for reflecting on the improbability of the situation you find yourself in.
+Get on and do it.
 That started Call of Duty: Big Red One.

 **Dylan:** How long was a year?
 I think that was a year.

 **Sean:** That was a year.
 Even tighter.
 It was really tight. , they were against the clock.
-It was
+It was...

-**Dylan:** real death march stuff.
+**Dylan:** ... real death march stuff.

 **Sean:** The launch date of the consoles wasn't going to change.
 And this title was going to be tied to launch in concert with the next gen consoles.

 **Sean:** It was, it was tough there in Activision.
-Like John Kirk, I think, Eoin, spent a lot of time out there rotating in and out.
+Like John Kirk, I think Eoin, spent a lot of time out there rotating in and out.
 I was out there a good bit.
 We had an apartment set up next to Activision, and Craig was out there for a while.
-We just rotating through there month on month off or something, and then doing these daily sync calls.
-I remember one with I think John Kirk was out there And, we're on our conference call line again before video calls.
+We were just rotating through there month-on / month-off or something, and then doing these daily sync calls.
+I remember one with...
+I think John Kirk was out there and, we're on our conference call line (again, before video calls).
 And he was just saying, there's some scuffle outside.
 He says, what's happening?
-It's like, there's a, people are like, there's a fist fight
+It's like, there's a, people are like, *there's a fist fight*.

-**Dylan:** in the studio, in the
+**Dylan:** in the studio, in the?

 **Sean:** studio.
 Yeah.
-And people were just, people were sleeping under their desks, all of this, stereotypical games industry stuff, total death march, crunch all the way through people, like not having left the building in seven days, you know, not showering, eating shit, sleeping under the desks, super stressed, out fistfights breaking out in the office, and we could hear it on the phone, but, uh, the game launched and I remember, uh, to average reviews, except for one thing.
+And people were just... people were sleeping under their desks, all of this stereotypical games industry stuff, total death march, crunch all the way through.
+People, like, not having left the building in seven days, you know, not showering, eating shit, sleeping under the desks, super stressed out, fistfights breaking out in the office, and we could hear it on the phone.
+But, the game launched and I remember, to average reviews, except for one thing.
 I remember reading in the reviews, &quot;lag free multiplayer&quot;.
 So the multiplayer was good.

 **Dylan:** Well, funny.
 I remember that quite differently.
 I don't remember that review.
 I do remember the game launched and there being all sorts of problems.
 I have very distinct memory of sending a report to Vonderhaar cause people weren't able to connect, explaining some weird outage in the US on one ISP, which was why we thought, it must be this weird thing.
 This is a weird coincidence.
 And then about a week later, we found out that something hadn't been configured properly on a server.
 So people were only connecting to, I can't remember technically what this was, but only had one chance in two of being able to connect anyway.

 **Sean:** I don't remember that.
-This was pre cloud, but it was also the servers were servers we had either bought and transported to data centers or, the data centers had bought for us and installed and we were directly managing, and directly configuring, logging into the servers, setting up the configuration files on each of them.
+This *was* pre-cloud, but it was also the servers were servers we had either bought and transported to data centers or, the data centers had bought for us and installed and we were directly managing, and directly configuring, logging into the servers, setting up the configuration files on each of them.

 **Dylan:** But, right, but even the challenge of someone on the East Coast, or West Coast, trying to play and, you know, connect to an East Coast.

 **Sean:** Yeah, yeah, we were thinking about that kind of stuff.

 **Dylan:** Yeah, yeah, yeah, you actually have to think about it.
-It worked enough.
+It worked *enough*.

-**Sean:** Once we had Activision as a customer and we were Big Red One, sales accelerated even more.
-We're clearly a safe company to work with for everyone.
+**Sean:** Once we had Activision as a customer and we were in *Big Red One*, sales accelerated even more.
+We were clearly a safe company to work with for everyone.
 The only people we didn't work with were EA.

-**Dylan:** Gamespy had a long term deal there
+**Dylan:** Gamespy had a long-term deal there

 **Sean:** Can we say that we were scared shitless of playstation network?